NetSys: Large airports

 Many airports require a larger and integrated system.
-Normally this involves connecting a number of fringe systems and centralising data collection and distribution, the display of CCTV screens at control towers, processing of runway instrumentation output (e.g. RVR and wind) and much more.
-Here NetSys has the ability to use its NSSRV MHS to centralise the collection of data and distribute it in a controlled manner to all client systems.
-It allows a centralised archiving function that becomes crucial during accident investigations.
+Normally this involves connecting a number of fringe systems and centralizing data collection and distribution, the display of CCTV screens at control towers, processing of runway instrumentation output (e.g. RVR and wind) and much more.
+Here NetSys has the ability to use its NSSRV MHS to centralize the collection of data and distribute it in a controlled manner to all client systems.
+It allows a centralized archiving function that becomes crucial during accident investigations.
 NetSys can also integrate many data formats and massage them to fit the client's needs.
-An example is the special message format requirements for ATIS or VOLMET systems as implement in Belgium and India for example.
+An example is the special message format requirements for ATIS or VOLMET systems as implemented in Belgium and India for example.
 NetSys developed one of the first interfaces to an AMHS to exchange meteorological data using the X.400 protocol.

 Remote airports

-There are many airports that do not have their own forecasters or a proper infrastructure to link them with forecasting centres but that need to supply pilots with weather briefings.
+There are many airports that do not have their own forecasters or a proper infrastructure to link them with forecasting centers but that need to supply pilots with weather briefings.
 This is a potential larger market but with relatively low margin and project costs.
-NSWS WAFS together with a satellite receiver for SADIS or ISCS is used in this scenarios.
+NSWS WAFS together with a satellite receiver for SADIS or ISCS is used in this scenario.
 NetSys has many such small sites, many of which have been sponsored by IATA or managed by ICAO.
 Examples of current sites include Saudi Arabia, Oman, Ecuador, Mongolia, Afghanistan and China.
 NSWS WAFS displays the WAFS data and allows the user to produce Meteorological briefings.

 Aviation forecasting

-Some civil aviation authorities have a meteorological department that provide local weather forecasting.
-An example is BelgoControl in Belgium, where the organisation has a number of forecasters that produce local forecasts specifically for aviation customers such as airlines, freight operators and private pilots.
+Some civil aviation authorities have a meteorological department that provides local weather forecasting.
+An example is BelgoControl in Belgium, where the organization has a number of forecasters that produce local forecasts specifically for aviation customers such as airlines, freight operators and private pilots.
 NetSys also maintains a climate database for BelgoControl in which SYNOP, METAR and TAF messages for selected stations are decoded up to element level and stored for research and quality control purposes.
 TAMC in Taiwan is another example of a user that produces its own SIGWX charts with NSWS Forecaster.

 Flight information centres/NOTAM Offices

 There are many NOTAM offices in the world that still use a paper system to manage the NOTAM.
-The lack of computerisation is because of the wide deviation from NOTAM standards, as well as the high importance of this data.
+The lack of computerization is because of the wide deviation from NOTAM standards, as well as the high importance of this data.
 Contrary to Met data, NOTAM data volumes are low but each is of high importance.
-Carefully assigned sequence numbers guard the integrity of the data base.
+Carefully assigned sequence numbers guard the integrity of the database.
 This market is potentially huge but faces its own challenges.
-Integration with an AIP is essential should one want to fully utilise FPL routes.
+Integration with an AIP is essential should one want to fully utilize FPL routes.
 NetSys can offer our NSWS NOTAM product specifically for NOTAM offices and our NSWS Flight Briefing for customers that require extended flight briefing.